 Residency Training is a unique experience, through this overview we would like to acquaint you with our program.
-Our goal is to provide excellent, broad-based, individualized training to child psychiatry residents to produce child and adolescent psychiatrists knowledgeable in all areas of psychiatry including clinical care, systems of care, and evidence-based medicine.
+Our goal is to provide excellent, broad-based, individualized training to child psychiatry fellows to produce child and adolescent psychiatrists knowledgeable in all areas of psychiatry including clinical care, systems of care, and evidence-based medicine.

 Wake Forest Baptist Medical Center is an integrated health care system that operates acute care, rehabilitation and long-term care beds, outpatient services, and community health and information centers.
 North Carolina Baptist Hospital is an 821-bed teaching hospital that is the region's main tertiary referral center.
 Brenner Children's Hospital, a 160-bed "hospital within a hospital" serves critically or chronically ill patients and conducts 24 outreach clinics.

-The weekly seminars include: Introduction to Child Psychiatry, Child Development, Infant Psychiatry, Psychotherapy Seminar, Knowledge Based Seminar, Psychopharmacology Seminar, Neuropsychiatry Seminar, Consultation-Liaison Seminar, and a Classics Reading Course.
+Child Psychiatry seminars include: Introduction to Child Psychiatry, Child Development, Infant Psychiatry, Psychotherapy Seminar, Knowledge Based Seminar, Psychopharmacology Seminar, Neuropsychiatry Seminar, Consultation-Liaison Seminar, and a Classics Reading Course.
 These seminars are led by either full-time faculty or community faculty.
 Journal Clubs and Case Conferences are held bimonthly.
 Department Grand Rounds are held semimonthly September through June.
 Research opportunities are definitely available, and participation is strongly encouraged, and there is a formal, required research seminar.

 We believe our graduates are well trained, competent and caring, going on to represent us well in their future careers.
 We are a small collegial group, and the training program plays a large and important role in the functioning of our Department as well as our community.
 We believe you will find our program an exciting challenge.
 Thank you for your interest and we look forward to meeting with you when you visit.